-The blank page, the enthusiasm of the first sentences, the difficulty of keeping on, the mind getting accustomed to the altitude of the page, gaining strength version after version, until the one day comes when, unexpectedly, the top of the mountain is only a few pages away.
+The fear of the blank page, the enthusiasm of the first sentences, the difficulty of keeping on writing, the mind getting accustomed to the altitude of the page, gaining strength version after version, until the one day comes when, unexpectedly, the top of the mountain is only a few pages away.
 The novel is not finished yet, but now, the view is extraordinary and, from there, it is all downhill.

 At the time of my trip to Colombia, I was in the middle of a writing struggle.
+The fear of the blank page held me tight.
 In several journal entries, I would describe writing as a feeble candle light, a breath fading away, an old woman walking up to the top of Monserrate.

 When I came back from Colombia, I promised myself that I will seek a final solution.
 To do that, I built a new routine based on my mind and body natural cycles: wake up early, have a shower, have some coffee, write two hours before going to work.

 I would write every day just like that old woman in Monserrate taught me: slowly but inexorably.